-With many experts predicting that the coronavirus will have a long term impact on our mental health, for those who are furloughed this could be an extra contributing factor.
-With guidance clear that furloughed employees cannot undertake work on behalf of the employer, what support can you, as an employer, give them during this time?
+With many experts predicting that the coronavirus will have a long term impact on our mental health, for those furloughed employees this could be an extra contributing factor.
+With guidance clear that they cannot undertake work on behalf of the employer, what support can you, as an employer, give furloughed employees during this time?

 Legally, furloughed employees are not allowed to generate income for the business, but can be involved in training.
 How you manage your employees during this period will have an impact on your business brand and how you are viewed as an employer.
 Not only should you take this time to look after your staff wellbeing, but to also think ahead to their return to work.